zack-bitcoin/CryptGo/README.md

 ##Mining go-coins===

 In the config file, change the number "hashes_till_check" to a positive integer.
 For my computer, numbers between 10 and 50 seem to work pretty well for mining.
 Optimal number depends a lot on connection speed, and the power of your CPU.
-When I am playing go, I keep this number at 0.
-That way there are no random forks that undo my moves.
-It is possible to download this program twice, and use one copy to mine, and the other copy to play go.
+When I am playing go, I keep this number between 0 and 5.
+I can see moves more quickly that way.

 If the number is too high, then all the blocks you mine will get orphaned.
 If the number is too low, then you will waste all your time talking to other miners instead of mining blocks.